 Roles and Results of the Investment Committeee (The fiscal year ended March 31, 2018)

 Disciplinary Rules for Investment

 When making an investment, the Kurita Group evaluates profitability of the investment and makes a decision on the investment, setting a hurdle rate in consideration of individual risks for each investment project in addition to the cost of shareholders’ equity, in accordance with the policy of striving to maintain return on equity (ROE) at levels above the cost of shareholders’ equity.

 Shareholdings in Other Listed Companies

-Kurita Water Industries Ltd. may hold shares of other listed companies for strengthening business relationships and other purposes.
-We verify the economic rationality for respective stocks we have held and the risks of holding those stocks, as well as relationships with companies whose stock the Company holds periodically and at other times as necessary, and review the appropriateness of holdings.
-In the fiscal year ended March 31, 2017, deciding to sell stock of two companies through resolutions at Board meetings, we sold stock of three companies including stock of a company decided to be sold in the fiscal year ended March 31, 2016.
+The Company holds shares of other listed companies for strengthening business relationships.
+We verify the economic rationality for respective stocks we have held and the risks of holding those shares, as well as relationships with companies whose shares the Company holds, periodically and at other times as necessary and review the appropriateness of holdings.
+In the fiscal year ended March 31, 2018, we sold the shares of nine companies through resolutions at Board meetings.